 Regardless, we believe vigilance in staying safe is always important, so please take a few moments to read through our suggestions on how to keep safe.

 - While you are on campus, please wear your ID visibly at all times.
 This allows staff to easily identify you and easily shows who is a visitor.
 If you are asked to show your ID, please comply with the request.
 This is for YOUR safety.

-- If you plan on hosting a visitor or an overnight guest, please follow our policies.
+- If you plan on hosting a visitor on campus, please follow our policies.
 All guests must check in through our security offices and should wear visible ID at all times.

 - Until further information about the incident becomes available, avoid crowded squares and public areas where people gather.
 Always report suspicious behaviour to a police officer.
 The emergency number in the UK is 999.
 Our security offices on campus can be reach by dialing 020 8332 8230.

 - If you are a US citizen, you can register with the US State Department Smart Traveller Enrollment Programme here.
 This programme identifies US citizens travelling abroad and alerts them to possible dangers.
 Should you lose your passport or run into other difficulties, support will be expedited if you are registered with STEP.UK and EU citizens may wish to consult the .gov.uk website.
 Latest travel advice by country including safety and security, entry requirements, travel warnings and health.Students from other countries should check with their local embassies about travel alerts to stay abreast of events.

 - If you plan to travel outside of London, please alert staff in the Student Affairs office and let your peers know.
 It is always better to travel with friends than to travel alone.
 Stay in contact with family back home and let them know where you are going and when you will be returning.

 - Don’t be afraid to alert a staff member to someone or something that appears suspicious or unusual.
 Most crimes are crimes of opportunity, but if there is no opportunity, there can be no crime!